The Exterior Walls of Your Dream Home Can Make or Break Its Curb Appeal

 Some homeowners choose to stay with materials originally used; others may decide to go with vinyl for more durability and less maintenance.
 The choice is really up to you.
 There are plenty of vinyl finishes available that give you the option to help maintain the integrity of the home’s old feel.
 While it does imitate the original, it’s obviously not.
 So if you have any doubts, do not put vinyl siding on your historic style house.

 Eco is in, so the conversation wouldn’t be complete without some talk about sustainability.
 The green movement has made its way into every aspect of the building market, and siding is no different.
-Homeowners are also demanding energy-efficient products that will help them reduce the overall carbon footprint of their home.
+Homeowners are also demanding energy-efficient products that will help them reduce the overall carbon footprint of their homes.
 With the available sustainable siding options, homeowners can get what they want starting with the outside and working in.
-Brick, rock, and stone siding are (or made with) naturally abundant materials and can be salvaged and repurposed.
+Brick, rock and stone siding are (or made with) naturally abundant materials and can be salvaged and repurposed.
 Fiber-cement siding is grained to look like real wood and is an eco-friendly alternative to vinyl siding in that it is biodegradable.
 Wood siding can be made from wood harvested from sustainable sources in may be salvaged and re-used down the road.

-If you’re building a new home or looking replace the siding of an existing structure, you’re going to have to make some difficult decisions.
+If you’re building a new home or looking to replace the siding of an existing structure, you’re going to have to make some difficult decisions.
 But that doesn’t mean you can’t have fun with it.
-Get aesthetics inspiration from Internet searches, during evening strolls through your neighborhood, or photos from your travels.
+Get aesthetics inspiration from Internet searches, during evening strolls through your neighborhood or photos from your travels.
 Then turn to the creative professionals to make the dream happen.